NURS 501 Conceptual Framework for Sacred Covenant

 NURS 629 Instructional Methodologies for Nurse Leaders

-The aim of this course is for the nurse leader to develop a working knowledge of principles of instructional design than can be applied to the development of education for individuals or groups of patients, nursing staff or other members of the health care team.
+The aim of this course is for the nurse leader to develop a working knowledge of principles of instructional design that can be applied to the development of education for individuals or groups of patients, nursing staff or other members of the health care team.
 The practical demands of diverse audiences and inter-professional communication will be considered.
 Learners will explore principles of teaching and learning including theories of adult learning.
 Information and communication technologies as a means to delivery education will be explored.
 Learners will design, implement and evaluate a final teaching project within their work context.

 NURS 630 Leadership Project